-Overall, the native species richness and cover at the Box-Gum monitoring plots has remained or fallen below benchmark and has varied slightly throughout the survey period.
-An increase in the shrub layer appears to have affected ground cover species diversity and covers at the Box-Gum monitoring plots.
+Overall, the native species richness and cover at the Box-Gum monitoring plots has varied slightly throughout the survey period and is currently within benchmark at BG2.
+An increase in the shrub layer may be affecting ground cover species diversity and covers at the Box-Gum monitoring plots.

-Figure 21: Native Species Richness for Box-Gum Monitoring Plots
+Figure 15: Native Species Richness for Box-Gum Monitoring Plots